Nilsen84/kt-bytecode-dsl/README.md

 ## Kotlin Bytecode DSL
 A DSL that assists with writing bytecode in ASM
-> Note: This is NOT an abstraction layer, it simply reduces the amount of boilerplate you have to write.
+> Note: This is NOT an abstraction layer, it simply reduces the amount of boilerplate you have to write

 #### Usage
 ```kts